slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 ## SSL Certificate

-Sensitive credentials are passed between a user's browser and the SlipStream™ server; the metadata describing machines and deployments may also contain proprietary information and be similarly sensitive.
+Sensitive credentials are passed between a user's browser and the SlipStream server; the metadata describing machines and deployments may also contain proprietary information and be similarly sensitive.
 Consequently, the server must be configured to use SSL.
 The metadata describing machines and deployments may also contain